Build with Code using Codesmith's Self-paced Learning Resources

 In this code, we store a number, a string, an object, an array, and a boolean to appropriately named variables.

-We can use multiple if statements on the same data.
+We can use multiple "if" statements on the same data.
 Each new instance of a single if keyword will be considered the start of a new control flow.
-We do not need the else condition if we do not have a default case.
+We do not need the else statement if we do not have a default case.

 const myGrade = 75;